 Scarface: The (bad?) idea of a ‘third’ impact

-In this post: Scarface: first and second impact, I explained why Scarface is definitely one of these great movies that changed my life.
-I even ‘samazed’ Al Pacino to pay tribute to the movie (see at the end of this post).
-Following the 1932 (Howard Hawks / Ben Hecht, based on the novel written by Armitage Trail) and 1983 (Brian De Palma / Oliver ...
-More
+In my post Scarface: First and Second Impact, I explained why Scarface is one of those iconic movies that truly changed my life.
+I even created a “samaze” of Al Pacino as a tribute to the film (see it at the end of this post).
+Following the 1932 version (directed by Howard Hawks, with a screenplay by Ben Hecht, based on the novel by Armitage ...

 Burn Notice Vs Leverage?
 I’d better get burned!